Colonia Dignidad

 Colonia Dignidad's longest continuous leader, Paul Schäfer, arrived in the colony in 1961.
 Schäfer was a fugitive, accused of child molestation in West Germany.
 The organization he led in Chile was described, alternatively, as a cult or as a group of "harmless eccentrics".
-The organization was secretive, and the Colonia was surrounded by barbed wire fences, and featured a watchtower and searchlights, and was later reported to contain secret weapon caches.
+The organization was secretive, and the Colonia was surrounded by barbed wire fences, featured a watchtower and searchlights, and was later reported to contain secret weapon caches.
 External investigations, including efforts by the Chilean government, uncovered a history of criminal activity in the enclave, including child sexual abuse.
-Reports from Chile's National Commission for Truth and Reconciliation, indicate that a small set of the many individuals abducted by Pinochet's Dirección de Inteligencia Nacional during his rule were held as prisoners at Colonia Dignidad, most of whom were subjected to torture, and often to extrajudicial execution as well.
+Reports from Chile's National Commission for Truth and Reconciliation indicate that a small set of the many individuals abducted by Pinochet's Dirección de Inteligencia Nacional during his rule were held as prisoners at Colonia Dignidad, most of whom were subjected to torture, and often to extrajudicial execution as well.
 Several members of Colonia's leadership of the time, including Schäfer, were participants in the atrocities.

 In 1991, the name of the settlement was changed to Villa Baviera.
 After Schäfer fled to Argentina in 1996 to escape child molestation charges in Chile, control over residents loosened.
 Residents of the colony are now free to leave, and the site is open for tourism.